 Figure 1.
 Schematic of nucleosome structure and sedimentation-based nucleosome NMR studies. (a) Structure of the nucleosome based on the crystal structure of the nucleosome core particle, extended with 10 bp of linker DNA at each end.
 Linker DNA and two of the N-terminal histone tails (of one H3 and one H2B copy in the nucleosome) are indicated.
-Color coding indicated in the Figure. (b) Overview of the sedimentation-based ssNMR study of nucleosomes.
-A dilute solution of nucleosomes is ultracentrifuged directly into the 1.3 mm rotor to create a nucleosome sedimentation for H detected ssNMR studies.
-A droplet of viscous liquid is visible at the top of rotor. (c) Schematic of nucleosome packing in dense phase as (from left to right) an unordered isotropic, isotropic columnar or highly ordered hexagonal columnar stacking of nucleosomes.
+Colour coding indicated in the Figure. (b) Overview of the sedimentation-based ssNMR study of nucleosomes.
+A dilute solution of nucleosomes is ultracentrifuged directly into the 1.3 mm rotor to create a nucleosome sedimentation for 1H detected ssNMR studies. (c) Schematic of nucleosome packing in dense phase as (from left to right) an unordered isotropic, isotropic columnar or highly ordered hexagonal columnar stacking of nucleosomes.

-2 Materials and Methods
+90 2 Materials and Methods